 Devotionals for the New Year

 Monthly and quarterly devotionals.
-There are many excellent monthly and quarterly magazines, including the non-denominational publications, Our Daily Bread, The Word for You Today, and Seeds from the Sower.
+There are many excellent monthly and quarterly magazines, including the non-denominational publications, Our Daily Bread, The Word for You Today, and Seeds of Hope.
 Our Daily Bread usually has an interesting illustration for a Biblical truth, and each daily devotion is written by a different author.
 The Word for You Today, written by Bob Gass of Northern Ireland, makes a practical application to a Biblical truth, often using humor.
-Seeds from the Sower, written by Michael and Lawrence Guido from Metter, Georgia, often uses humor to share an uplifting thought.
+Seeds of Hope (formerly Seeds from the Sower), written by Michael and Lawrence Guido from Metter, Georgia, often uses humor to share an uplifting thought.

 Jesus Calling by Sarah Young is an extremely popular devotional that uses the literary device of speaking to the reader as if it is the words of Jesus Himself.
 The devotionals in Jesus Calling are very brief but quite encouraging, especially to those who need to find peace in their lives.
 However, the devotional has been criticized because the author claims she received the messages directly from Jesus, and some authors have pointed out minor errors in her book that prove not all messages were directly from God.
 (For more on this controversy, check the excellent book review by Tim Challies here.)
 Despite these criticisms, I think her devotional is very helpful, and to her credit, Young includes scripture references at the end of each devotional.
 Young also has published spin-off devotionals that are similar, such as Dear Jesus.
 Daily Guideposts, published annually by Guideposts magazine, include many inspiring stories by a different author every day, and while they are well-written, they rarely cause you to think deeply.
 Voices of the Faithful, edited by Beth Moore, has devotional stories by missionaries.
 If you are looking for a devotional for married couples, Our Love Is Here to Stay: A Daily Devotional for Couples, by Tony and Lois Evans, is the best one I have read on the subject.
 It is well-written, interesting, and full of practical wisdom.